moshabaz/industrial-training/README.md

 # industrial-training

 HELLO THIS IS ABDUL MAJEED, I am doing this training as part of my Diploma.
-This training is all about the training

 1.Digital IC Design